 Wisconsin Medical Society

 The Wisconsin Medical Society (WMS) is the largest physician advocacy organization in the state, with more than 12,000 members dedicated to the best interests of their patients.
 Through its advocacy efforts, WMS represents the unified voice of physicians on state and national health care issues and provides members with information needed to navigate health care legislation and regulatory changes.
 WMS also provides innovative physician education and practice management resources and accredits continuing medical education programs.
-WMS is a key stakeholder of the Wisconsin Medicaid EHR Incentive Program and supports outreach and communication activities.
+WMS is a key stakeholder of the Wisconsin Medicaid Promoting Interoperability Program and supports outreach and communication activities.

 Wisconsin Primary Health Care Association